EsriDE/EsriDE-python-osm2arcgis/README.md

 ## Input Validation
-The input of the configuration files is red in and validated with two python scripts.
+The input of the configuration files is read in and validated with two python scripts.
 It is checked if all necessary information is included and correct, the structure is correct and all modules can be imported.

 ## Get OSM Data
 The module to get the data from Open Street Map takes a dictionary as input.
 This dictionary is built with the [ReadOSMConfig.py module](ReadOSMConfig.py) and contains the information of the config file.
 The return value is a data frame that has the format that can be used to transform it into Esri conform data.
 As the Overpass API has limitations for [data download](https://wiki.openstreetmap.org/wiki/Overpass_API#Limitations) there can occur problems after finishing a download.
 There is no fix limit mentioned.
+The boundingBox should not be larger as a city or town an its suburbs.
+A good approach is the selection of an extent, which matches the area of a city or town.
+This can be accomplished by searching for the name of the city or town on [OSM](https://www.openstreetmap.org/export#map=12/48.1551/11.5418) and click on the "Export" button.

 ## Publish Data do ArcGIS Online
 The module takes the dictionary from the [ReadAGOLConfig.py module](ReadAGOLConfig.py) and the data frame with the Open Street Map data.
 The data is published as a Feature Collection